It's not who you are that holds you back, it's who you think you're not.

 Are you ready to take on that challenge?

 Ebony S. Muhammad is the Publisher of Hurt2Healing Magazine (H2H), a digital platform that has been described as inspiring, life-giving and cutting edge.
 H2H Magazine is celebrating 12 years of publication.

 Ms. Muhammad served as the Assistant Event Coordinator during the 2006 Hurt to Healing march and rally against domestic violence and sexual abuse.

-In 2015, Ms. Muhammad began facilitating a weekly Wounds2Wisdom class at a local transitional facility for women released from prison, on the subjects of self-esteem, spirituality, setting healthy boundaries, self respect, self value and how to overcome disappointment to improve the way the women viewed themselves after being incarcerated.
+In 2015, Ms. Muhammad began facilitating a weekly Wounds2Wisdom class at a local transitional facility for women released from prison, on the subjects of self-esteem, spirituality, setting healthy boundaries, self respect, self value to improve the way the women viewed themselves after being incarcerated.

-In the latter part of 2015 she led the Wounds2Wisdom class for young mothers under the Project Row House organization centered around the importance of cultivating healthy relationships.
+In the latter part of 2015 through 2017 she led the Wounds2Wisdom class for young mothers under the Project Row House organization centered around the importance of cultivating healthy relationships.

-Currently, Ms. Muhammad has joined the I'm Me Foundation volunteering at various middle and high schools reaching thousands of young girls, giving them examples of positive role models, how to set goals, the importance of fitness, addressing self-esteem and more!
+From 2015-2016, Ms. Muhammad joined Houston-based DJ Jillian "JJ" Simmons and her I'm Me Foundation to volunteer at various middle and high schools, reaching hundreds of young girls, giving them examples of positive role models, how to set goals, addressing self-esteem and more!

 Ms. Muhammad received her Bachelors and Masters in Psychology, specializing in forensics and neuro-psychology.
 She is a Certified Thanatologist, which is the study of death and dying and how we cope with loss, grief and bereavement.
 She is a published writer, photographer, videographer and web designer.